Dean of the School of Education and Human Services

 Oakland University, a highly respected and nationally recognized research university in Rochester, Michigan, seeks nominations and applications for Dean of the School of Education and Human Services.
 As the School’s chief executive officer, the Dean reports directly to the Senior Vice President for Academic Affairs and Provost.
 The Dean provides overall strategic leadership, administration, and fiscal management of the School, and provides leadership among various constituencies throughout the University, state, region, and nation.

-The Dean will lead the School of Education and Human Services (SEHS) in providing outstanding educational programs for its students, opportunities for scholarly productivity, and service to the campus, neighboring community, and beyond.
+Additionally, the SEHS Dean is responsible for providing outstanding educational programs for its students, opportunities for scholarly productivity, and service to the campus, neighboring community, and beyond.

 - Recruit and retain a diverse, highly motivated, and productive faculty

 - Foster the development of new academic initiatives and partnerships that will benefit students and the community at large

 - Sustain and expand the School’s commitment to diversity

 - Oversee a balanced budget of the School, including the shifting of resources as necessary and the expansion of revenue through creative initiatives, grants, contracts, and partnerships

 - Encourage faculty and staff development by staying abreast of technological changes and innovations in the workplace and classroom

 - Collaborate with stakeholders to develop and pursue a vision and goals that anticipate how the School will best serve its constituencies now and in the future

 - Pursue fund-raising opportunities that will enhance the excellence of existing and expanding programs